opf/legal/data-protection/sub-processors/de.md

 # Subcontractors

+Stand: 07.12.2020

-### List of subcontractors employed by OpenProject GmbH.
+## List of subcontractors employed by OpenProject GmbH.

 | **#** | **Subcontractor**                                            | **Subject of the assignment**                                | **Level of protection**                                      | OpenProject's data privacy strategy               |
 | ----- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------- |